 We cannot heal what we do not feel.

 Grieving the loss of our old marriage and the dream of the union we wanted gives us space to accept what is.
 The truth is that we were betrayed, shattering our dreams and changing our futures forever.
 And that hurts so badly.
-Yet the truth is that we will grieve for as long as it takes for us to heal.
-But resisting our pain, tears, and sobs can rob us of our healing or even drag out our grief for longer.
+We will grieve for as long as it takes for us to heal.
+But resisting our pain, tears, and sobs can rob us of healing or even drag out our grief for longer.
 It takes courage to be vulnerable enough to allow an ugly cry.
 It takes accepting what is...

 Are you struggling with 'ugly' crying after being cheated on?